KamranAzeem/learn-kubernetes/kubeadm/README.md

 Reference documentation: [https://kubernetes.io/docs/setup/independent/install-kubeadm/](https://kubernetes.io/docs/setup/independent/install-kubeadm/)

-Kubeadm helps you setup/bootstrap a minimum viable/usable Kubernetes cluster that still conforms to best practices.
-Kubeadm also supports cluster upgrades, downgrade, and managing bootstrap tokens.
+Kubeadm helps you setup/bootstrap a minimum viable/usable Kubernetes cluster that just works and conforms to best practices.
+Kubeadm also supports cluster expasion, upgrades, downgrade, and managing bootstrap tokens, which is extra featires, if you are comparing it with minikube.

 In this guide, I will setup a single node kubernetes cluster using **kubeadm** and Docker-CE.
 Once installed, I will add more nodes to the cluster - again using **kubeadm**.